microsoft/ml-server-image-similarity/local.md

 Install the solution using the [PowerShell Instructions](PowerShell_Instructions.html).

 There must be an open Windows firewall to allow a connection to the SQL Server.
-To open the firewall, execute the following command in a PowerShell window on the SQL Server computer (or VM you deployed from Azure AI Gallery):
+To open the firewall, execute the following command in a PowerShell window on the SQL Server computer (or VM you deployed using the `Deploy to Azure` button on the [Quick Start](quick.html) page):

     netsh advfirewall firewall add rule name="SQLServer" dir=in action=allow protocol=tcp localport=1433